-If you are approached by a student who believes that sexual harassment, assault or violence has occurred, you should provide the student with the following information:
+If you are approached by a student, faculty or staff employee, affiliate, or other person who believes that sexual harassment, assault, or violence has occurred, you should provide the person with the following information:

-- Explain that you cannot guarantee confidentiality due to the University’s concern for campus safety, but that you will respect their privacy and only pass on information on a need-to-know basis.
-Employees are required to consult with the Equity and Access Office at 928-523-3312, Office of the Dean of Students at 928-523-5181, or the Title IX Coordinator at 928-523-5315 concerning all reports of possible Title IX issues.
+- Explain that you cannot guarantee confidentiality due to the University’s concern for campus safety and that you will respect their privacy and only pass on information on a need-to-know basis.
+Employees are required to report any reports that might relate to a Title IX issue using the Sexual Misconduct Incident Report and may consult with the Office for the Resolution of Sexual Misconduct: Title IX Institutional Compliance, Prevention & Response (ORSM) at TitleIX@nau.edu.

 - Explain that retaliation or retribution of ANY kind taken against an individual as a result of that person filing a complaint, requesting information, cooperating in an investigation, or otherwise participating in these reporting procedures is strictly prohibited.

-- Speak with confidential resources such as Counseling Services, 928-523-2261, who can explain processes and services in a confidential manner.
-The student can use these services even if they do not wish to file a complaint.
+- Speak with confidential resources, such as Counseling Services for students at 928-523-2261 or Employee Assistance and Wellness for faculty or staff employees at 928-523-1552.
+These offices may explain options in a confidential manner.
+The students or employees can use these services even if they do not wish to file a formal complaint.

 - File a criminal complaint.
-Victims may pursue criminal charges by contacting NAUPD at 911.
+Impacted parties may pursue criminal charges by contacting NAUPD at 911.

-- File a complaint under the Student Code of Conduct.
-Victims may pursue administrative complaints alone or in conjunction with a criminal complaint through the Student Code of Conduct by contacting the Office of the Dean of Students at 928-523-5181.
+- File a formal complaint under the Sexual Misconduct Policy.
+Impacted parties may pursue administrative complaints alone or in conjunction with a criminal complaint through the Sexual Misconduct Policy by submitting it to TitleIX@nau.edu.

-- The Title IX Coordinator offers supportive measures and collaborates campus-wide to implement these services, such as removing affected students from a shared class, providing mutual no contact orders, or assistance in relocation within the residence halls, as appropriate.
+- As part of the Title IX Coordinator’s responsibility for NAU’s overall compliance program, the Title IX Coordinator’s Office for the Resolution of Sexual Misconduct: Title IX Institutional Compliance, Prevention & Response (ORSM) partners with various offices to offer supportive measures and collaborates campus-wide to implement these services, such as removing affected students from a shared class, providing mutual no-contact orders, or assistance in relocation within the residence halls, as appropriate.

-- Follow reporting requirements outlined in the Nondiscrimination and Anti-Harassment Policy.
+- Follow reporting requirements outlined in the Sexual Misconduct Policy.